 Crammed with a collection of stars in the making, it’s the final round between Cruise and Nicholson’s tyrannical colonel that equates with the same ferocity of staring into the sun.
 A monologue for the ages, A Few Good Men doesn’t just boast a grand finale but incredible performances that help us get there.

-Erin Brockovich (2000)
+4. Erin Brockovich (2000)

 Julia Roberts drops enough mics in Steven Soderbergh’s underdog story to clear out a sound department in her turn as real-life hero Erin Brockovich.
 Her Oscar-winning performance as the legal clerk going up against the heartless energy company shows Roberts at her fieriest with the irreplaceable Albert Finney standing at a safe distance to see the sparks fly.

-The Social Network (2010)
+3. The Social Network (2010)

-Bringing energy to a boardroom that hasn’t been matched and watching the film’s leads bounce off of and then verbally brutalise one another as their empire is torn apart may feel like a time capsule now, but it’s one worth cracking open every now and again.
+David Fincher’s crisp and calculated tale of the making and breaking of the biggest social tool ever is bolstered by incredible turns from Andrew Garfield and Jesse Eisenberg.
+Bringing energy to a boardroom that hasn’t been matched and watching the film’s leads bounce off of and verbally brutalize one another as their empire is torn apart may feel like a time capsule now, but it’s one worth cracking open every now and again.

-Forrest Gump (1994)
+2. Forrest Gump (1994)

 Tropic Thunder may have given it a fair few jabs, but Forrest Gump still holds up even if our impressions of the hero don’t.
 Try not to read “box of chocolates” in his voice; I dare you.

-12 Angry Men (1957)
+1. 12 Angry Men (1957)

 We’ve already had one courtroom drama on this list, but the palpable tension of 12 Angry Men makes it an all-time classic.
-A claustrophobic, captivating journey exploring the essence of the judicial system as star Henry Fonda pushes his fellow jurors to rethink their pre-conceived notions.
+A claustrophobic, captivating journey exploring the essence of the judicial system as star Henry Fonda pushes his fellow jurors to rethink their preconceived notions.